pubnative/sdk-runtime-android/README.md

-# Privacy Sandbox Sample - Kotlin
+# Privacy Sandbox With HyBid SDK Integration

 This is a sample project describing how to
 - implement an SDK to be compatible with SDK Runtime.